Xinok/XSort/README.md

 ----------

 # Other Algorithms #

-**Tim Sort** - A clever adaptive merge sort variant which strives to minimize comparisons.
-An implementation in D can be found [here](http://personal.utulsa.edu/~ellery-newcomer/timsort.d), albeit it is broken.
-I plan to write my own module.

 **Heap Sort** - An in-place unstable sorting algorithm with a guaranteed worst case performance of O(n log n).